 Cinnamon rolls - Are also yeast-dough breakfast pastry bread, which I believe originated in Sweden.
 It is made with eggs, butter and layered with cinnamon sugar.
 Then, topped with cream cheese.
 The dough is rich with a soft tender crumb.
 We made cinnamon rolls topped with cream cheese as well as cinnamon rolls topped with condensed milk.

-Biscuits and scones - These are made very similar to pie crust but the ratio of butter, flour, and water is different.
-They are often used as quick-bread pastries served for breakfast, with soups and stews.
-In fact, this dough does not need to be chilled you cut the fat into the flour, gather it all into a shaggy dough, roll and cut small discs.
-Then, it is brushed with milk and baked until golden.
+Biscuits and scones - We make these very similar to pie crust but the ratio of butter, flour, and water is different.
+We often use them as quick-bread pastries served for breakfast, with soups and stews.
+In fact, you don't need to chill this dough.
+You cut the fat into the flour, gather it all into a shaggy dough, roll and cut small discs.
+Then, you brush it with milk and baked until golden.
 We made the classic biscuits, buttermilk biscuits, cheddar cheese biscuits.

 Tips for working with pastry